Penwith Green Fair returned to St John’s Hall Penzance this year, with a wide variety of stall-holders.

 “It was another successful event, and we were very pleased to be able to welcome several new organisations this year as well as the seasoned stalwarts” said St Ives town councillor Tim Andrewes .
 “There was a constant buzz of chat and discussion in the hall throughout the day, as people found out about a range of groups, businesses, issues and ideas that were represented at the fair”.

 Over 20 community groups, green businesses and environmental organisations took part in this year’s event, which was held as usual on Easter Saturday.
 Stall-holders offered a wealth of information and ideas on a number of topics, including health, wildlife protection, transport, food and animal welfare .
+Of the 292 patients who responded to the question of overall efficacy, 88% reported that treatment from the https://www.indianpueblo.org/buy-viagra-online/ had normalized their erection, and 90% mentioned that they wished to continue treatment with the viagra.
 Among this year’s new exhibitors were a local car-sharing scheme, a cycling campaign group – and even a project to start a community orchard.

 Visitors were also eager to buy books, plants and other goods.
 And while they browsed, they could enjoy the music on offer from local musicians Happy Feet, Penzamba and Western Wynde.

 The Country Market, with a range of hot drinks, cakes, sandwiches and salads did a brisk trade – and while they enjoyed their refreshments, customers could check out their Green knowledge by puzzling over the prize quiz.
 Two lucky winners answered all five questions correctly, and won useful £10 vouchers for local fruit and vegetable retailer Thorne’s.